-If you’re considering a new Ford car, SUV or pickup truck, it makes sense to learn about its warranty.
-The standard Ford factory warranty covers your new vehicle for 3 years or 36,000 miles, whichever comes first.
+If you’re considering a new Ford car, SUV, or pickup truck, it makes sense to learn about its warranty.
+Ford's standard factory warranty covers your new vehicle for 3 years or 36,000 miles, whichever comes first.
 Though that’s similar to what other car brands offer, there are some that offer longer standard warranties.
-In fact, in our study of new car warranties, we ranked the Ford factory warranty 29 out of 35 brands surveyed.

 In this article:

 - Cost of Common Ford Repairs

 - How Good Is Ford’s Optional Extended Warranty?

 Ford Factory Warranty: The Basics

 Ford’s New Vehicle Limited Warranty shields you from the cost of repairing defective parts or workmanship for nearly every part on the car.
 As mentioned, this initial bumper-to-bumper warranty coverage lasts 3 years/36,000 miles, whichever comes first.

 Many know the term “bumper to bumper warranty,” as many car brands use it.
 This is the warranty that essentially covers the entire new Ford vehicle.
 Like many brands’ factory warranties, Ford’s does not cover regular maintenance parts such as air filters and oil filters, windshield wiper blades, and brake pads.

 Here is an overview of your Ford warranty protection: